Network Security

 Besides classical network security, the privacy has become an important topic of research.
 We focus on data protection and the control of data flows dudring full life-cycle in distributed systems.
 We therefore investigate which data emerges in cutting edge technology like smart buildings or smart cars and assess their criticality with respect to privacy.
 We then work on solutions how to better protect information, how to make data flows and their processing more transparent to the end user and we provide measures in order to let them stay in control of their own information.

 Scientists: Dr. Holger Kinkelin, Prof. Dr.-Ing.
-Georg Carle, Johannes Zirngibl, Lion Steger, Marcel Kempf, M.Sc., Filip Rezabek
+Georg Carle, Lion Steger, Marcel Kempf, M.Sc., Filip Rezabek

 Projects: ACE-SUPPRA, VITAF, DecADe, securemail, SafeCloud, IDEM, EINS